brandonmarino/3rd-Year-Game-Project/README.txt

 calculations the program has to do.
 In simple terms, alpha beta prunning basically eliminates a position immediately if it finds a a better position on the board.

+Othello Graphic User Interface (gui) design decisions Made the gui using the swing framework because of its simplicity and the prior knowledge of it.
+The gui shows the Model View Controller (MVC) design pattern to reduce coupling and make further changes much easier to impliment.
+In order to make the MVC pattern work the OthelloFrameView class listens to the a Game class.
+The controller sends data from the view to the game when coordinates for a player move is needed.
+That is done through the event model using action listeners in the controller class while this same class waits, looping, in the player part of the controller class.

+JUnit Design Decision
+Used Black Box technique as well as rigorous testing cases to ensure our program behaved the way it is supposed to.

+Known Issues in Milestone2...
+  Regarding GUI...
+    - GUI buttons don't show until you hover the mouse over.
+    - Main function in OthelloController only launches Othello and always launches the GUI.
+    - Othello keeps playing in the command line.

 Imrovements made since Milestone 1....
 1) Reduced code duplications between Othello and TicTacToe by creating 3 main abstract classes called Game, Board, and PlayerType.
 Classes related to Othello and TicTacToe inherit from the abstract classes and if necessary, implement certain abstract methods